 Professor Svetlana Vassileva-Karagyozova is the Director of the Polish Program.
 She teaches upper-level courses of Polish and courses in Polish and Czech (West Slavic) literature, culture and cinema.
 Her research interests include 21st century Polish prose, the Polish post-1989 Bildungsroman, Communism, memory studies, and trauma theory.

 Russian at KU

 Russian has been taught at KU since 1943.
 Students can take up to five years of language instruction (with courses from the Russ 100 through the Russ 600 level).
 In addition to work on the language students have the option to take a wide number of courses in the literature, culture, film and structure of the language that are taught in English.
 Students are encouraged to plan a semester or academic year of study abroad into their academic program, especially after they have completed Russ 504 on the KU campus.
 Students, whose academic schedules allow only a summer of study abroad, should complete Russ 208 before studying abroad.
 The study of Russian opens up a myriad of career opportunities in fields ranging from business to diplomacy to environmental studies to technology and cultural exchange.

-Career opportunities connected with Bosnian, Croatian, and Serbian are numerous and so far demand for employees with knowledge of the language(s) has greatly exceeded supply.
+Career opportunities connected with Bosnian, Croatian, Montenegrin, and Serbian are numerous and so far demand for employees with knowledge of the language(s) has greatly exceeded supply.
 Possible career paths with this language include commerce, academia, intelligence, security, tourism, NGOs, journalism, diplomacy and foreign service.
 KU is the only place in the U.S. between the West Coast and the Mississippi River where one can study Bosnian, Croatian, and Serbian from the beginning to the advanced level.
 Moreover, KU offers the only summer study-abroad program in North America for intensive study of Croatian, located in the beautiful city of Zadar on the Adriatic Sea.